KWDB/docs/en/development/connect-kaiwudb/java/connect-mybatis-plus.md

 This section demonstrates how to integrate KWDB with a Maven-managed Spring Boot project using MyBatis-Plus for data access and management.
 For frequently asked questions about using MyBatis-Plus, see [Mybatis and Mybatis-Plus](../../../faqs/faqs.md#mybatis-and-mybatis-plus).

-This example uses the following technologies:
+This example uses the following tools and frameworks:

 - JDK: OpenJDK 1.8.0_402
 - Maven: Apache Maven 3.6.3